Legal Research and Writing

 As a Senior Writing Fellow, you attend a year-long class, Applied Legal Composition.
 You may enroll for either four credits or two credits.
 If you enroll for four credits, you write, among other things, a paper that complies with the writing requirement and addresses a topic related to legal writing (in a broad sense).
 If you enroll for two credits, you attend the class and collaborate on some short writing projects.
 All Senior Writing Fellows hold three forty-five minute conferences each week at the Writing Center.
+(Senior Writing Fellows receive a small stipend for their work in the Writing Center.)
 In the class, you study legal writing from both the writer’s and the reader’s perspectives.
 You review documents, analyze scholarship, write criticisms of legal writing, prepare your own texts, and read about the theory of legal composition.
 You also study effective conferencing techniques and peer-on-peer tutoring pedagogy.

 As a Senior Writing Fellow, you assist J.D. and graduate students on writing projects, providing feedback on such subjects as the following:

 - making the transition from another field of expertise, such as engineering or history, to law,

 - approaching scholarly writing as a specific type of writing with defined scope, purpose, audience, substance, and technical concerns,

 - using legal substance to organize writing effectively and to make argumentative decisions,